sinderpl/PythonResearchAssignment/README.md

 # PythonResearchAssignment
-A assignment in Python programming exploring the capabilities of the language and its
+A assignment in Python programming exploring the capabilities of the language and its libraries